top of page

 Your guide to the 2026 garden season

 As spring returns to Mount Desert Island, we’re delighted to share the opening dates for the Preserve’s beloved gardens, each one offering its own seasonal magic.
-Online reservations open on the Preserve's website : Abby Aldrich Rockefeller Garden visits March 20 Guided Field Walks and Garden Tours May 6 Asticou Azalea Garden Lantern Stroll May 6 Photo by Bob Thayer Asticou Azalea Garden will welcome visitors beginning the first weekend of May, just as its famous s
+Online reservations on the Preserve's website : Abby Aldrich Rockefeller Garden visits: reservations open on March 20 Guided Field Walks and Garden Tours: reservations open on May 6* Asticou Azalea Garden Lantern Stroll: reservations open on May 6* *May 20 for non-members Photo by Bob Thayer Asticou Azalea Gar

 Head Grower Andy Brand gets back to his roots